Table of Contents

+Have you ever looked at your bank account balance and wondered where all your money went?
 Why is it so hard to save money?

 Grab this FREE Money Saving Plan to help you create a savings strategy!

-Here are 5 barriers I’ve identified that will keep you from saving money:
+Here are 15 barriers I’ve identified that will keep you from saving money:

 - Living beyond your means